cydriclopez/pgsql-query-json/README.md

 ### 2. Scope

-This tutorial simply presents a narrow topic of JSON data passing between the client and the server, specifically the Postgresql database server.
+This tutorial simply presents the narrow topic of JSON data passing between the client and the server, specifically the Postgresql database server.
 There is a dearth of material on this specific topic so I endeavored to write about it.
-With Angular JSON is the primary way of talking to a server via APIs.
+With Angular, JSON is the primary way of talking to a server via APIs.
 I also try to highlight the Postgresql JSON features.

 Here we will not discuss authentication/authorization, logging, deployment, and data replication, caching and backup.
 We will also not cover unit, integration, and end-to-end testing.
 So much more is involved in a full-stack web app development.
 I am trying to fit writing this tutorial into my current obligations.
 I have to narrow down the scope or else, I will have to make you sign a non-diclosure agreement.
 Just kidding!😊